anabelle2001/class-registration-assistant/docs/assignments/2 - Proposal Presentation/presentation.md

 Frequent testing and quality assurance activities are integral to Agile.
-This results in higher software quality, as issues are detected and resolved promptly, reducing the chances of delivering a buggy product.
+This results in higher software quality, as issues are detected and resolved promptly, reducing the chances of bugs.

 ### 3. Risk Management:
 Agile encourages risk mitigation through regular assessment and adaptation.
-By breaking down the project into smaller, manageable increments, it becomes easier to identify and manage risks effectively.
+By breaking down the project into smaller, manageable increments, it becomes easier to manage risks effectively.

-## Process - Why use Agile?
-(Continued)

 ### 4. Customer involvement:
 Agile encourages the active involvement of customers and end-users throughout the development process,